Last Updated: March 28, 2026

 To earn a high score (4 or 5), students typically need to demonstrate:

-Want to start improving your AP Japanese score?
+Ready to improve your AP Japanese score?